-With organic produce more popular than ever before, learning the difference between organic and conventional gardening is helpful.
-There are advantages and disadvantages to both methods.
-Conventional gardening methods typically require less time because the gardener uses chemical pesticides, weed-killers and fertilizers to make the garden grow pest-free and weed-free.
+Conventional gardening methods typically require less time because the gardener uses chemical pesticides, weed-killers, and fertilizers to make the garden grow pest-free and weed-free.
 These chemical products are readily available and reasonably inexpensive.
 Applying the products is relatively quick and easy.
 Since conventional gardening practices are common, many gardeners can grow a garden with little training or education.

-However, chemical garden additives can be harmful to human health, according to the Environmental Protection Agency (EPA), in addition to wreaking havoc on the environment.
+However, chemical garden additives can be harmful to human health, claims the Environmental Protection Agency (EPA), in addition to wreaking havoc on the environment.
 Insects and animals are also negatively impacted by the use of pesticides.
-Herbicides have been implicated as having harmful effects on human health, the environment and wildlife.
+Herbicides have been implicated as having harmful effects on human health, wildlife, and the environment.

 Colony Collapse Disorder (CCD) is a term used to describe the sudden death and disappearance of up to 90% of some beekeepers' hives.
-Honeybees are an integral part of the world's food chain, and without them some scientists project a devastating impact to the world food system.
-Some theories suggest that pesticide leads to the impairment of the bees' immune system and is contributing to the decline in the bee population.
+Honeybees are an integral part of the world's food chain, and without them, some scientists project a devastating impact on the world food system.
+Some theories suggest that pesticide leads to the impairment of the bees' immune system, contributing to the decline in the bee population.

 According to Organic Gardening Magazine, "...organic gardeners don't use synthetic fertilizers or pesticides on their plants.
 But gardening organically is much more than what you don't do...
 An organic gardener strives to work in harmony with natural systems and to minimize and continually replenish any resources the garden consumes."

-Organic gardening is more than simply avoiding unnatural additives.
-Organic methods begin with the soil.
-Compost (made of decomposed organic matter) is added to the soil instead of commercially available soil products.
-Organic gardeners may opt to make their own compost by placing fruit and vegetable matter in a composting bin or receptacle.
-By doing this, they control the purity of their compost.
+Organic farming methods begin with the soil.
+Natural, nutritious compost (decomposed organic matter) is added to the soil instead of commercially available synthetic soil “improvers.”
+Organic gardeners may purchase readymade compost or opt to create their own by placing fruit and vegetable matter in a composting bin or receptacle.
+By doing the latter, they control the purity of their compost.

 Compost is ready for use in the garden when it is dark brown and has a crumbly texture and sweet, earthy aroma.
 Work it into the existing soil to fertilize the plants and aerate the soil.
 Add it as a mulch to prevent weeds and hold moisture in the soil.